-At the end of the order season, orders are placed for mass production.
+At the end of the order season, orders are placed for bulk production.
 The technical and cutting departments are closely involved in this process.
 Textile and cutting technicians apply their know-how to review cutting and processing techniques for the samples and assist with preparation for production.
 Technical staff are in constant contact with producers and make regular site visits to support production and monitor timely return shipments.
-Maier Sports' production cycle ends with the arrival of the finished goods and a goods inward inspection at the warehouse by Quality Department.
+Transporting goods from Asia to our main warehouse in Köngen by ship takes around eight weeks.
+Goods produced in Turkey arrive within a week via HGV.
+Maier Sports' production cycle ends with the arrival of the finished goods at the warehouse and a goods inward inspection by Quality Assurance.
 Maier Sports has revised its timeline and in future will endeavour, as far as possible, to specify earlier deadlines for placing of production orders.
 This will relieve time pressure on production.
 The aim is to reduce overtime by allowing more even utilisation of capacity.